daniclementee/daniclementee/README.md

 - 👋 Hi, I’m @daniclementee
-- 👀 I’m interested in Sports, especially Soccer.
+- 👀 I’m interested in Sports, especially Soccer and Basketball.
-- 🌱 I’m currently learning Computer Science and Psychology
+- 🌱 I’m currently learning Economics and Data Science.
-- 💞️ I’m looking to collaborate on any opportunities that may come this semester
+- 💞️ I’m looking to further my knowledge in coding.
-- 📫 How to reach me danielclemente2050@gmail.com
+- 📫 How to reach me dacl8699@colorado.edu

 <!---
 daniclementee/daniclementee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.